-Blending legal, philosophical, and empirical methods, Robertson's more than 50 articles have been published in peer reviewed journals including the New England Journal of Medicine; Journal of the American College of Radiology; Biopreservation and Biobanking; Behavioral Science Policy; Journal of Legal Analysis; Journal of Law and Biosciences; Yale Journal of Health Policy, Law, and Ethics; and Journal of Empirical Legal Studies, among others.
-His work has appeared in leading law reviews and specialty journals, as well as national media such as NPR's Marketplace and the Washington Post.
+Blending legal, philosophical, and empirical methods, Robertson's more than 50 articles have been published in law and peer reviewed journals including the New England Journal of Medicine; California Law Review; Cornell Law Review; NYU Law Review; Yale Journal of Health Policy, Law, and Ethics; Journal of Empirical Legal Studies; Behavioral Science Policy; Journal of Legal Analysis; and Journal of Law and Biosciences; among others.
+His work has appeared in national media such as Wall Street Journal, NBC News, NPR, and the Washington Post.

-Robertson has received research support from the Robert Wood Johnson Foundation, the Greenwall Foundation, and the Edmond J. Safra Center for Ethics at Harvard.
-He leads the Law and Behavior Research Lab at the University of Arizona, is a member of the QuantLaw group, and is a founder of the Regulatory Science Program.
+Robertson has received research support from the Robert Wood Johnson Foundation, the Greenwall Foundation, AccessLex, and the Edmond J. Safra Center for Ethics at Harvard.
+He leads the Law and Behavior Research Lab at the University of Arizona and is a member of the QuantLaw group.
 He has long served on the clinical ethics committee for the academic medical center, as peer reviewer for leading journals, and on doctoral committees in several social science fields.

 Robertson graduated magna cum laude from Harvard Law School, where he also served as a Petrie Flom fellow and lecturer.
 He earned a doctorate in Philosophy at Washington University in St. Louis, where he also taught bioethics.
-For 2013-2014, he was a visiting professor at Harvard Law School.
+Professor Robertson has served as a visiting professor at Harvard Law School, NYU Law, and the London School of Economics.
 Robertson's legal practice has focused on complex litigation involving medical and scientific disputes, and he continues to work with lawyers needing expertise in the social science of decision making and the laws regulating healthcare, science, and corruption.